How Much Does a Somali Cat Cost? (2023 Price Guide)

 $0-$50+ per month

-Some Somali Cats rarely need any medication or vet visits other than their regular annual check-up.
-Others may develop a health condition that needs ongoing medication.
+Some Somali Cats rarely need medication or vet visits other than their regular annual check-up.
+Others may develop a health condition that requires ongoing medication.

-You should ask your kitten’s breeder or vet for more information about these conditions before you decide to bring a new cat home.
-It’s also a good idea to budget for an annual dental clean, even if you brush your cat’s teeth regularly.
+You should ask your kitten’s breeder or vet for more information about these conditions before bringing a new cat home.
+Budgeting for an annual dental appointment is also a good idea, even if you brush your cat’s teeth regularly.

 Pet Insurance